What is machine embroidery bobbin thread?

 One of the benefits of the bobbin thread being so thin is that it lasts a long time.
 You can wind a lot of bobbin thread on one bobbin – much more so than with regular thread.
 But, the downside is that it seems to take so dang long to wind an embroidery bobbin… it’s a lot of thread!

 Should you wind the bobbins yourself or buy pre-would bobbins?

 Well, it’s kind of up to you.
 It’s a little annoying to have to stop what you are doing and wind bobbins, but, I personally don’t mind.
-Pre wound ones seem a bit wasteful but if I were running an embroidery business, I’d probably consider investing in them.
+Pre wound ones seem a bit wasteful.
+But, if I were running an embroidery business, I’d probably consider investing in them.
 Having a bunch of pre wounds around allows you to not have to stop what you are doing to wind a bobbin.
-Fans of pre wound bobbins tend to be quite fervent, and often state that once they started using pre wounds, they would never use anything else.
+Fans of pre wound bobbins tend to be fervent, and often state that once they started using pre wounds, they would never use anything else.

 An alternative to buying the pre wound bobbins is to buy a bunch of regular bobbins that fit your machine (check eBay for a great deal) and then wind a whole bunch at once.
 Some people say they wind their bobbins while watching TV.

 There are actually embroidery machines that will wind a bobbin while it is embroidering.
 If you are lucky enough to own one of these, you can wind away passively while you are stitching out designs.

 Another solution is to buy a standalone bobbin winder which would allow you to wind bobbins while you sew and embroider and not interrupt your work flow.
 It would also reduce the wear and tear on your machine.